Social | Talent creativity

 Strengthening talent that accelerates adoption of strong real x digital capabilities

-BSEMEA has introduced an online e-learning authoring tool called Flowsparks and allows SMEs in different locations to create their own online content.
-Allowing the local teams to have access to create their own content, enables more intentional and specific learning needs to be addressed while also then sharing that learning across multiple countries for a shared experience.
-This has been used in the B-ME program and several other locations to support onboarding and also updating employees on changes in policy and guidelines, as well as to create awareness and share updates on DE&I and sustainability etc.
+BSEMEA continued to leverage the online e-Learning authoring tool, Flowsparks, and encourages Subject Matter Experts(SMEs) in different locations to create their own online content.
+By enabling the local teams to have access to create their own content, more intentional and specific learning needs can be addressed while also sharing that learning across multiple countries for a shared experience.
+This has been used in the Bridgestone Manufacturing Excellence (B-ME) program and several other locations to support onboarding and also updating employees on changes in policy and guidelines, as well as to create awareness and share updates on DE&I and Sustainability etc.

 Developing manufacturing-sector employees group-wide